How to Send Money to the US from Canada?

 Step 1: Gather the recipient's banking details

-You need the following information before you can initiate any transfer:
+You will typically need the following information before initiating a transfer:

-- ABA routing number: The nine-digit number that identifies the recipient's US bank.
-This is the US equivalent of a Canadian transit number.
+- ABA routing number, the nine-digit number that identifies the recipient's US bank

-- Bank name and address: The full name and branch address of the recipient's US bank.
+- Bank name and address of the recipient's US bank

 Step 2: Choose your provider and log in